armory/documentation/_admin_guides/jira-integration.md

 entry in the list can support the following keys:

 * _`applicationName`_: The name of the application whose Deploy stages should trigger the updates.
 This field is required.

+These fields help identify the GitHub repo that should be checked for commits;
+if you are triggering the pipeline from repo changes, these fields may not be necessary, as the URL for the repo can be found in the trigger.
+However, if you're using containers or images as your trigger, the system will need to know what repository to check against, and how to discover the git hash (SHA) from the image name.

 * _`gitHubOrg`_: Your GitHub organization
 * _`gitHubRepoName`_: The name of the repository in that organization
 * _`regexForShaInDockerTag`_:  If using your image tag to maintain your git SHA hash, you can identify a regular expression here to pick it out.
 The example above grabs all alphanumerics from the end of the name.
-(Optional, unless relying on your image to identify git hash)
+This regex uses Java's regular expression syntax, the first capture (in the parens) is expected to be the commit hash.

+These fields define what action to take on the found tickets; they're all optional, although at least one needs to be defined if any action is to be taken.

 * _`updateFields`_:  Within this section, you can identify a Jira field name (in this example, we created a custom field named "Deployed Environments"), and the value to set/add for those tickets identified in the git commit messages (see below).
-(Optional)
 * _`addComment`_:  An option configuration; if present, will add a comment to the relevant tickets.
-(Optional)
 * _`transitions`_:  This allows you to configure state transitions for tickets;
 each pair represents the "current state" and the "next state".
 An asterisk matches any current state (and so if used, should be put last in the list).
 The first "current state" match for the ticket will be used to determine the next state -- only one transition will occur per Deploy.
-(Optional)

 The `updateFields` section supports several field types, but has been designed specifically for Text Field and Labels fields.
 If the field is a Text Field,